Error-331/code_tests/docs/bible/links.md

 The Mystery - May 15 (grasp the awesome truth that Jesus Christ in me, my hope of glory);

-The Life-Giving Seed - May 16 (The seed is the word of God, seed of life.);
+The Life-Giving Seed - May 16 (The seed is the word of God, seed of life);

+The Reason - May 17 (it is essential to preach future punishment according to the Law, because of God's holiness and His love of justice that each of us needs a savior);